Shadowist/Bittrex-Auto-Blacklist/README.md

 1. Module: requests

 # Usage
 Install bittrex_auto_blacklist.py in the same folder as PAIRS.properties. <b>Make sure you make a backup of PAIRS.properties!</b>.
+It's good practice in general, but seriously don't skip out on this to be safe!

 Example: python bittrex_auto_blacklist.py